TawfikMohamed040/Eventy-Reservation-system/Backend/README.md

 * [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download) installed
 * JetBrains Rider (more preferred) or Visual Studio Code
+* (Optional) SQL Server if using a local database

 > **Note**: No need to set up or configure the database — it is already hosted online.

 ## Getting Started

 1. **Run the Backend**
-   Launch the ASP.NET Core Web API using your IDE or the terminal.
+   Launch the ASP.NET Core Web API using your IDE or terminal.
+   ⚠️ **Make sure the app is running at:** `https://localhost:7020`

 2. **Run the Frontend**
    After starting the backend, navigate to the frontend project and run it.